 This certainly holds true with BeHa”B, as it is based on a minhag and not an actual Biblical source.
 That is why our fellow walking in would not likely see any other signs of a traditional fast day.

 Monday, Thursday, Prayer Days…

 Monday and Thursday are considered especially potent days for prayer, as Moshe Rabbeinu climbed Har Sinai to receive the Torah on a Thursday and returned with it on a Monday.
 A mnemonic to showcase this is the first pasuk read on a public fast day Haftara (Yeshaya Ch.
-55, verse 6) “Dirshu Hashem B’H imatzo” - “Seek out Hashem when He is to be found”.
+55: verse 6) “Dirshu Hashem B’H imatzo” - “Seek out Hashem when He is to be found”.
 The letters Beis and Hei show that an auspicious time when Hashem may be found is on Monday and Thursday; therefore Mondays and Thursdays are preferable for fasting and prayer.
-For whichever reason BeHa”B was established, we shouldn’t let this golden opportunity for tefillah to pass us by!
+For whichever reason BeHa”B was established, we certainly shouldn’t let this golden opportunity for tefilla pass us by.

-- It’s the day when the Mann (manna) started to fall, feeding Bnei Yisrael in the Midbar.
+- It is the day when the Mann (manna) started to fall, feeding Bnei Yisrael in the Midbar.

 - It is the day when Rabi Shimon bar Yochai and his son, Rabi Elazar came out of the cave they hid in for 13 years.